ALL ABOUT ORGANICS

 - These products must not bear the USDA seal anywhere on the package

-Canadian Organic standards, which apply to products that are both domestic and imported, strictly prohibit use of the following:
+Canadian Organic Standards, which apply to products that are both domestic and imported, strictly prohibit the use of the following:

 - Genetic engineering/Genetically Modified Organisms (GMOs) or nanotechnology

 - Biosolids, also called Sewage Sludge